The Rise and Fall of Flint Jack

 Printed matter from an exhibition presented at the Gallery of Photography in Dublin, based upon a series of inter-related events in city in 1965.
 John Le Carre’s cold war thriller, The Spy Who Came in from the Cold, was made as a film, and a replica of the Berlin Wall and Checkpoint Charlie was constructed in Smithfield Market.
 Actor Richard Burton and his wife Liz Taylor stayed at the Gresham Hotel for ten weeks, attracting much attention.
 Recollections of these events are today still heard around the city, and the Wall replica is often recalled as an unusual oddity of Dublin architecture.

 Sustained research focused on the aftermath of the Wall’s removal.
 After film production, Bart Cummins, a local scrapdealer, purchased the set in its entirity.
 He re-erected a watchtower in front of his yard in Inchicore and appeared on national television as the man with the best known replica of the Wall.
 He gradually sold it off in sections.
 Some of the material was recycled to rebuild Saint Christopher’s School, the first Travellers’ school in Ireland.
 Situated in Cherry Orchard at the western edge of Dublin, the school was organised and run independently of the Department of Education by civil rights activist Grattan Puxon.
-The first version of the building was burnt to the ground by the Dublin Corporation the previous year.

 Yesterday’s Papers: Art and Artists in Irish Newspapers